BloomTech-Labs/CS10-labor-pos/README.md

 </details>

+# Database:

 ## Models

 ### User Model

 Using AbstractUser() to extend Django User in order to add fields to the User model without stepping on its toes.
+It is important to not accidentally duplicate fields already on the Django User model as that shifts the responsibility of password hashing and validation over to you.
 This model represents the user of the application.

 Fields being used from Django User model: